mjchi7/cp/Welcome file.md

 ```

+## Controlling Access Group
+To control which OAuth2-authenticated user have Admin privilege, Alpha privilege, Gamma privilege, and etc. In the `CustomSsoSecurityManager` class, overwrite the function

 # 4. Unsolved issues
 1. How do we enable two way of authentication?
 This issue is mainly the problem with `flask-appbuilder` since it doesn't allow two `AUTH_TYPE` [flask-appbuilder base configuration (see AUTH_TYPE)](https://flask-appbuilder.readthedocs.io/en/latest/config.html)